omega-gg/VBML/README.md

 # Video Backend Markup Language (VBML)

 VBML is a client based markup language designed to provide direct access to video resources on the Internet.
-It's based on [YAML](https://en.wikipedia.org/wiki/YAML) to keep things simple and human readable.
+It's based on [BML](https://github.com/omega-gg/BML) and [YAML](https://en.wikipedia.org/wiki/YAML) to keep things simple and human readable.
 The goal is to provide simple routines to access video resources directly.
 It's client based and entirely depends on the local software it runs from.
 It can be extended via a scripting language to extract complex resources.

 ## Script Language